Maya1795/alx-system_engineering-devops/0x19-postmortem/README.md

 o Duration: June 24, 2024, from 14:00 to 16:30 UTC

-o Impact: Our primary web application was unavailable to 80% of users, resulting in an inability to access the main website and services.
-Users experienced timeouts and 500 Internal Server Error messages.
+o Impact: 80% of our users couldn't access our primary web application.
+Instead of our beautiful homepage, they were greeted with the dreaded 500 Internal Server Error message.
+It's like inviting friends over and locking the door.

 o Root Cause: A misconfigured load balancer that failed to distribute traffic correctly, leading to server overload and service disruption.